ViennaRSS/viennarss.github.io/_posts/2015-06-20-vienna-is-not-dead.markdown

 tags: []
 comments: []
 ---
-<p>Hi all!</p>
+Hi all!

-<p>Just a short note to let you know that Vienna is not dead, it was just sleeping.
-Development will be starting back up soon and I hope to bring you a lovely new version to coincide with the release of OS X El Capitan later this year.</p>
+Just a short note to let you know that Vienna is not dead, it was just sleeping.
+Development will be starting back up soon and I hope to bring you a lovely new version to coincide with the release of OS X El Capitan later this year.

-<p>We will be migrating the website from WordPress to GitHub Pages in the coming weeks as well.
-Stay tuned for more news! </p>
+We will be migrating the website from WordPress to GitHub Pages in the coming weeks as well.
+Stay tuned for more news!